Header Schemes

 etica-experimentacion-banner-animal

-Ethics Committee for Animal Experimentation
+committee of Ethics for Animal Experimentation

 In July 1998, the University of Navarra set up the committeede Ética para la Experimentación Animal (Ethics for Animal Experimentation) as a mandatory body enquirybefore using animals for experimentation or practice at the University.